woksin-org/add-to-changelog-action/README.md

 - `user-email`: The email of the user that should commit the CHANGELOG
 - `user-name`: The name of the user that should commit the CHANGELOG
 - `token`: The token used to push the commit.
 Defaults to `${{ secrets.GITHUB_TOKEN }}`
+- `merge-strategy`: How to reconcile divergent branches when pulling.
+  - `merge`: Tries to merge (default)
+  - `rebase`: Tries to rebase
+  - `fast-forward`: Only allows for fast forwards

 ### Example Workflow
 ```yaml